 No Issue Action Responsible Person Completion date 1.
 No disabled parking space Create bay at side of hall.
 The Principal 31.08.2022 2.
 Reception area.
-There is no disabled push pad for disabled users to use to exit the building and the emergency exit button Arrange to have a push pad installed at a height between 750mm and 1000mm above finished floor level so that it can be reached by a wheelchair user The Principal 31.08.2022 3.
+There is no disabled push pad for disabled users to use to exit the building and the emergency exit button The Principal 31.08.2022 3.
 Staff accessible WC in KS1 corridor is non-compliant as it should have the following; Incorrect signage (does not indicate it is an accessible WC) Ensure the accessible WC is indicated by appropriate signage.
 The Principal 31.08.2022 4.
-It is recommended that these are edged in a contrasting colour, such as the colour used for the door frames, to highlight their location.
-The Principal As and when required (Review 6 monthly)
+It would be difficult for a visually impaired person to identify sockets and switches as they are the same colour as the wall surrounding them. ntify sockets and switches as they are the same colour, such as the colour used for the door frames, to As and when required (Review 6 monthly)